Kabbalah

 In the kabbalistic understanding, the name of God is not one word among others but working reality itself: whoever speaks the name calls not just an idea but an actual force.
 The Shemhamphorasch is therefore not a theological construct but a kind of instruction manual — a method to open the hidden unity into 72 effective single vibrations.

-The derivation: three verses from Exodus 14
+The roots: three verses from Exodus 14

 The structure of the 72 names